Planning in your 40s

 - Sock it away: Once you know how much you’ll need, stay disciplined and save consistently.

 - Keep a close eye out: Scrutinize your retirement plan every couple of years.
-Make sure your investments are living up to your expectations.
+Make sure your retirement savings are living up to your expectations.

-- Embrace change: Be open and flexible to changing your retirement age and rate of savings as the economy and your portfolio’s performance shift in response to events.
+- Embrace change: Be open and flexible to changing your retirement age and amount you save as the economy and your portfolio’s performance shift in response to events.

 - Protect your loved ones: Make sure the beneficiaries on all your accounts are up to date.
 If you don’t already have one, create a will.
 And determine if your life, disability* and homeowner’s insurance provides enough coverage for your family’s needs.